richelbilderbeek/correct_cpp/faq.md

 Travis CI uses GCC 4.8.4, which does give access to C++11.

 I decided to trade off fast results for all my students, over access to the latest and greatest for the few that appreciate (and may even need) it.

+## Why don't you use GCC 4.8.4?

+As UBSAN is absent there.
+Installing g++-5 only takes 67 seconds.

 ## References